Orlando Arcia Player Props: Braves vs. Guardians

-On Tuesday, Orlando Arcia (hitting .125 in his past 10 games) and the Atlanta Braves play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 7:10 PM ET.
+The Atlanta Braves, including Orlando Arcia (.128 batting average in his past 10 games), take on starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Guardians.
+He had a one-hit showing in his last game (1-for-4) against the Guardians.

 Orlando Arcia Game Info & Props vs. the Guardians